Kraken vs. Stars Prediction & Picks - NHL Playoffs Second Round Game 1

 - Seattle has six points (2-10-2) when scoring exactly two goals this season.

-- Seattle has scored a lone power-play goal in 31 games this season and has recorded 43 points from those matchups.
+- The Kraken have earned 100 points in their 59 games with more than two goals scored.

-- When it outshoots its opponent this season, Seattle has posted a record of 35-18-4 (74 points).
+- This season, Seattle has scored a single power-play goal in 31 games has a record of 20-8-3 in those matchups.

 - The Kraken have been outshot by opponents in 29 games, going 13-13-3 to record 29 points.